logicblocks/hype/docs/getting-started.md

 `hype` provides a number of functions to assist in using hypermedia in APIs.
 Primarily, `hype` uses reverse routing to build URLs and paths.
-Currently, `hype` expects `ring` compatible requests and provides support for the `bidi` routing library but could be extended to support others in the future.
+Currently, `hype` expects `ring` compatible requests and provides support for the `reitit` and `bidi` routing libraries with extension points allowing others to be supported.

 `hype` can build absolute paths (i.e., paths that start from `/`) and absolute URLs (i.e., including scheme and host) and provides some facilities